 What did this mean for Pharaoh, and what does this mean to me?

 When human evil goes unchecked, bad things happen, and bad people can sometimes turn into monsters.
-The author of Exodus is showing us that Pharaoh was responsible for the evil in his heart, and at a clear point in the story (after plague 5), he crossed a point of no return.
+The author of Exodus is showing us that Pharaoh was responsible for the evil in his heart.
+At a clear point in the story (after plague 5), he crossed a point of no return.
 At this point, God re-purposes this “vessel” (as Paul puts it in Romans 9) for his own good purposes.
-The point of the story is not to tell us that God engineers evil, rather, it is a cautionary warning to you, the reader, saying, “Don’t be like Pharaoh!”
+The point of the story is not to tell us that God engineers evil.
+Rather, it is a cautionary warning to you, the reader, saying, “Don’t be like Pharaoh!”
 Strange things happen in the human heart and mind when we let the evil urges of our broken nature go unchecked.
-God will always graciously offer us chances to turn back (would you have given Pharaoh so many chances?!), but sometimes a person can cement themselves in a destructive path and reach a point of no return.
+God will always graciously offer us chances to turn back (would you have given Pharaoh so many chances?!).
+But sometimes a person can cement themselves in a destructive path and reach a point of no return.
 God can and sometimes will allow our evil to destroy us.
-BUT, the good news is, if that last sentence kind of freaks you out, you’re not Pharaoh!
-The fact that you’re asking the sobering question, means that your heart is soft, and wants to do the right thing.
+BUT the good news is, if that last sentence kind of freaks you out, you’re not Pharaoh!
+The fact that you’re asking the sobering question means that your heart is soft and wants to do the right thing.
 As we progress through the rest of the biblical narrative, you’ll see this theme of the hard vs. soft heart develop more.
 For now, let’s ponder the mysterious justice and mercy of God, who wants to save us from ourselves.